abdazzamajhari/WebView/README.md

 WebView

 Simple WebView Android Kotlin
-You can change your URL
+You can change your URL at java/WebViewActivity.kt